British Forces casualties in Afghanistan (2001–2021): October 2009

 Acting Corporal Marcin Wojtak from 34 Squadron Royal Air Force Regiment was killed as a result of an explosion while commanding his vehicle in the desert to the south of Bastion Joint Operating Base on Thursday 1 October 2009.

 Guardsman Jamie Janes from 1st Battalion Grenadier Guards, was killed as a result of an explosion that happened while on a foot patrol near to Nad e-Ali district centre in central Helmand province on Monday 5 October 2009.

 Lance Corporal James Hill from 1st Battalion Coldstream Guards was killed as a result of an explosion near Camp Bastion in Helmand Province on Thursday 8 October 2009.

 Corporal Thomas Mason from 3 SCOTS The Black Watch, wounded by an explosion while on foot patrol in Kandahar on 15 September 2009.
-Despite the best efforts of medical staff, both in theatre and back in the UK, over a period of nearly six weeks, he sadly died as a result of his wounds on 25 October 2009 at The Royal Centre for Defense Medicine, Selly Oak Hospital.
+Despite the best efforts of medical staff, both in theatre and back in the UK, over a period of nearly six weeks, he died as a result of his wounds on 25 October 2009 at The Royal Centre for Defense Medicine, Selly Oak Hospital.